armendazizi1/proj1-bad-smell-detection/README.md

 # proj1-bad-smell-detection

-Run the following command to execute it.
+Run the following commands to execute it.

 `python3 onto-creator.py`

+`python3 individ-creator.py`